wckr/wocker/README.md

 # Wocker

-## A rapid development environment of WordPress
+## Docker-based development environment of WordPress

-This repo provides a template Vagrantfile to create a WordPress development environment using CoreOS and Docker.
+This repo provides a template Vagrantfile to create a Docker-based development environment of WordPress.

 __1. Install Vagrant__
 http://www.vagrantup.com/